kalkuteminal/Animation-DNA/Home.md

 On the right side of wiki you can find full Animation DNA documentation table of contents.

 ## Gist and features
+Main principle of Animation DNA is simplicity which could be extended to a more complex systems at any required stage.
+According to [progressive workflow algorithm](02-Codex-DNA#progressive-workflow) Animation DNA is a basement which drive production to the first final result with a minimum effort.

+Core idea of Animation DNA: drive creation of 3D animation and rendering scenes of each shot from the database.
+This mean that project management team builds shots entering all necessary information in FTrack (or JSON file) and 3D artist can focus only at creative side of work.